 How To Apply Lemongrass Essential Oil To Skin

-Lemongrass oil is most commonly used as a supplement or replacement for skin moisturizers or lotions and can be easily massaged into your skin.
-It is recommended that you mix the lemongrass essential oil with a light, unscented natural carrier oil to improve its absorption into the skin and help penetrate deeper into your muscles and ligaments in order to relax them and ease pain (if need be).
-As a general rule of thumb the basic ratio for mixing any essential oil with a carrier oil is 3:1 – 3 parts carrier oil to 1 part essential oil.
-This ratio is essential in maintaining the essential oils effectiveness.
+Lemongrass oil is most commonly known as a supplement or replacement for skin moisturizers or lotions.
+It can easily rub into your skin.
+Mix the lemongrass essential oil with a light, unscented natural carrier oil such as grapeseed oil or castor oil.
+This improves its absorption into the skin.
+It allows the oil to penetrate deeper into your muscles and ligaments in order to relax them and ease pain (if need be).
+As a general rule of thumb, the basic ratio for mixing any essential oil with a carrier oil is 3:1.
+That is 3 parts carrier oil to 1 part essential oil.
+This ratio is essential in maintaining the essential oils’ effectiveness.

 We also recommend that you apply the oil onto recently exfoliated skin for maximum results.
-Obviously this isn’t always an option, but when you can be sure to have a warm shower or bath first.
+Obviously, this isn’t always an option, but when you can be sure to have a warm shower or bath first.
 When applying the oil onto your face, remember to wash your face with warm water and dry with a clean towel before applying the oil.
-In some cases a micro-needle roller or a sonic-infusion skincare device can be used on your skin before (and after) applying the oil.
-This will allow the oil to penetrate deeper into your skin, allowing the astringent qualities of the oil to really have an effect on your skin and regulate your blood-vessels and skin cells.

 Does Using Lemongrass Essential Oil Cause Side Effects?

-Again, most of these issues are highly unlikely in most circumstances – but we tend to err on the side of caution.
+Again, most of these issues are highly unlikely in most circumstances.
+However, we tend to err on the side of caution.
 Finally, be sure not to get the oil into your eyes as you might experience some discomfort if you do.
 We recommend washing your eye out with milk if you do accidentally splash some in your eye.
 Basically, if you make use of lemongrass oil in a reasonable and non-excessive way, you should be totally fine.

 The most deadly creature in the world kills more people annually than Great White Sharks, Lions, Snakes and in some cases even kills more people than people do.
 Yes, I speak of the tiny mosquito.
-Somewhat harmless and minute, once it becomes infected with the deadly malaria virus it will suck your blood and ultimately transmit the virus directly into bloodstream.
-If not treated correctly, malaria can lead to death and in some cases will continue to recur throughout your lifetime once you’ve been infected – even if you treat it correctly.
+Somewhat harmless and minute, once it becomes infected with the deadly malaria virus it will suck your blood and ultimately transmit the virus directly into the bloodstream.